ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 ### Deleting root keys
 {: #byok-delete-root-keys}

 When you delete a root key, the key is no longer available to decrypt passphrases used to protect your resources.
 Deleting a root key places it in a _destoyed_ state in the KMS.
-All resources protected by the deleted root key can't be used for normal operations.
+All resources protected by the deleted root key have an _unusable_ status and can't be used for normal operations.

 Your data still exists.
 You have a 30-day grace period to [restore the deleted key](#byok-restore-root-key).
 Otherwise, your encrypted resources become inaccessible.
 After the 30-day grace period, your root key can't be restored and your resources are unrecoverable.
 {:important}

 By default, the KMS prevents you from deleting a root key that's actively protecting a resource.
 Key Protect and HPCS let you **force delete** a root key.
 To force delete in HPCS, use the API only.
 Also, see [this troubleshooting issue](/docs/hs-crypto?topic=hs-crypto-troubleshoot-unable-to-delete-keys) for deleting root keys in HPCS.
 HPCS requires that you delete all resources before you delete a root key protecting those resources.

-Use caution when force deleting a root key.
-Force deleting a root key purges use of the key for all resources in the VPC.
-{:important}

-Before you force delete a root key:
+When you force delete a root key, the following actions happen automatically:

-* If the deleted root key is protecting boot volumes, stop the associated virtual server instance.
+* If the deleted root key is protecting boot volumes, the associated virtual server instance is stopped.
-* If the deleted root key is protecting data volumes, detach the volume and stop the associated virtual server instance.
+* If the deleted root key is protecting data volumes, the associated virtual server instance is stopped and the volume is detached.
+* Deleting a root key purges usage of the key for all resources in the VPC.
+* Events are logged in the Activity Tracker.

-Block storage volumes and custom images with a deleted root key result in the following things happening:
+Block storage volumes and custom images with a deleted root key appear in the list of resources with an _unusable_ status.
+The API reason code is *encryption_key_deleted*.

+The following conditions result:

 * All instances with an unusable boot volume will not restart.
 * You can't attach unusable data volumes to an instance.